KylePDavis/resume/README.md

 Builds to HTML and PDF.

-Deploys to the `gh-pages` branch for the https://KylePDavis.github.io/resume/ site (also my http://KylePDavis.com site)
+Deploys to the `gh-pages` branch for the https://KylePDavis.github.io/resume/ site.

+Also, available via my http://KylePDavis.com site.